samaelshs/Stage-2-Data-Structures-Delivery-Route-Optimization-Project/README.md

 "Driver Capacity Exceeded": You tried to assign a package that made the total weight go over 100kg.
 The driver refused it to stay safe.

-"Map is empty": You tried to View Map or Calculate Path before using Action 1 to build any nodes.
+"Map is empty": You tried to View Map or Calculate Path before using Action 1 (or Action 7) to build any nodes.

+Using Action 7: Warning!
+Using "Populate Random Data" will erase any map nodes you manually built in that session.